-For two married months nothing changed.
-Then during her third trimester, the man longed for the woman’s hip where now a mound of jelly-like flesh ballooned over bone.
+Then, during her third trimester the man longed for the woman’s hip where now a mound of jelly-like flesh ballooned over bone.
 He ventured beyond, feeling for the velvety abdomen he caressed while dancing to Eric Clapton.
-There, he found a sack of moving parts, the alien appendages of her fetus.
+There, he found a sack of moving parts—the alien appendages of her fetus.

 Once they were home, colicky cries permeated Sheila’s days.
 The woman wandered through the house, her blouse unbuttoned, waiting to offer a weary breast to a demanding rosebud of a mouth.
 Only the mother’s sagging milky sacs brought solace to Sheila’s whimpers.

 The man missed stroking his baby’s chubby legs, her fingers curling around his thumb.
 The woman’s silken skin deteriorated into rough red scales as she mechanically sterilized bottles, nipples, and rattles in scalding water.

 One tranquil day between colic and teething, Sheila slept in her playpen.
 The man tenderly picked up his daughter.
 She nuzzled his neck.
 He whispered sweet something’s.
 Then Sheila squirmed and familiar warmth accompanied by an acrid stench penetrated her diaper.
 She thrashed.
 In his mind he wanted to calm her, wanted to clean her, wanted to feed and clothe her.
 His inexperienced hands released Sheila to her bed.
 She cried in fitful gasps as he slipped out of the room.